initstring/evil-ssdp/README.md

-                        POST for logon forms and with templates that include the custom redirect JavaScript (see README for more info).[example: -r https://google.com]
+                        POST for logon forms and with templates that include the custom redirect JavaScript (see README for more info).[example: -r https://google.com] -a, --analyze         Run in analyze mode.
+Will NOT respond to any SSDP queries, but will still enable and run the web server for testing.
 ```

 # Templates